timm/ezr/docs/03code.md

   - so different people can work in separate files (less chance of edit conclusions)
 - This code violates known [Python formatting standards (PEP 8)](https://peps.python.org/pep-0008/) which is supported by so many tools; e.g. [Black](https://github.com/psf/black) and [various tools in VScode](https://code.visualstudio.com/docs/python/formatting)
-  - Better to have commit hooks to re-format the code to something more usual
+  - Consider to have commit hooks to re-format the code to something more usual

-###  My settings are  DRY, not WET
+####  Pattern: DRY, not WET
 - WET = Write everything twice.
   - Other people define their command line options separate to the settings.
   - That is they have to define all those settings twice